27th Feb 2012, 02:58 PM #31

 Luckily for me the seller only included the US$250 in the quote as they forgot to include the freight forwarder charges.
 Otherwise I would never have got my beautiful plate...

-The charges are just obscene and it is not all the fault of the freight forwarder, the port charges stupid amounts for the bit they do...Precision takes time.
+The charges are just obscene and it is not all the fault of the freight forwarder, the port charges stupid amounts for the bit they do...Light red, the colour of choice for the discerning man.

 27th Feb 2012, 08:55 PM #35Most Valued Member